The Origin Viewer

 results that were outputted to the Results Log, and Notes windows.
 A

-There are a couple of limitations: You cannot view OPJs that contain Excel workbooks with the Viewer.
-In addition, the standalone EXE does not allow viewing of matrix-contained images or image plots.
+There are a couple of limitations: You cannot view function plots in the Viewer.
+Secondly, if your OPJ contains MS Excel workbooks, you cannot view the Excel data or any Origin plots of that data.
+Thirdly, the standalone EXE does not allow viewing of matrix-contained images or image plots.
 For viewing matrix images and image plots, you will need to download an additional zip file containing ImagePack DLLs.
 The ImagePack DLLs are available in 32- or 64-bit versions and can be downloaded here.

 - Q: Can I access the data from files created with an older version